s-elo/npm-package-devtool/README.md

 }
 ```

-- `watch`: files/folders that need to be watched by NPD, when they are updated, NPD will copy the package content to the related repos.
+- `watch`: files/folders that need to be watched by NPD, when they are updated, NPD will copy the updated content to the related repos. `package.json` will always be watched.
 NPD watches all the files of the package by default.
 - `start`: command that needs to execute when developing; commands at the array execute sequentially; commands among different packages execute parallelly.

 ```bash